Do you want to have good parenting skills?

 Psychologist Angela Duckworth has found that grit – defined as “perseverance and passion for long-term goals” – is one of the most important traits that leads to success.

 When it comes to long-term success, the research indicates that grit is more important than factors like IQ and talent.

-How can you help your children to develop grit?
+How can you master the parenting skills that will help your children develop grit?